 |Regular Service||Urgent Service|

-If you use Immigroup to help you with your Residence Questionnaire, you will only need urgent service if you first come to us 10 business days or less before your RQ needs to be submitted to CIC.
+If you use Immigroup to help you with your Residence Questionnaire, you will only need urgent service if you first come to us 10 business days or less before your RQ needs to be submitted to IRCC.
 All other clients pay the Regular Service fee.
 Paying the urgent service fee allows us to give your file priority so that it can be submitted before the deadline.

 Residence Questionnaire Service includes: